jfoscarini/cmake-cpp-template/README.md

-├── cmake-build-debug/      # Folder for built debug application binary ├── cmake-build-release/    # Folder for built release application binary ├── cmake-build-tests/      # Folder for built test application binaries ├── cmake-modules/          # Folder for any custom .cmake modules ├── lib/                    # Folder for any dependencies ├── include/                # Folder for all include files ├── src/                    # Folder for all source files │   └── main.cpp            # Main entry of the application ├── test/                   # Folder for all tests
+├── cmake-build-debug/      # Folder for built debug application binary ├── cmake-build-release/    # Folder for built release application binary ├── cmake-build-tests/      # Folder for built test application binaries ├── external/               # Folder for all external include files (like header only libraries) ├── include/                # Folder for all local include files ├── lib/                    # Folder for any dependencies ├── src/                    # Folder for all source files │   └── main.cpp            # Main entry of the application ├── tests/                  # Folder for all tests
-│   ├── sample.cpp          # A sample test that does nothing
+│   ├── test_sample.cpp     # A sample test that does nothing
 │   └── CMakeLists.txt      # Test compile script
 ├── CMakeLists.txt          # Compile script
 ```